Choose your cookie preferences

 Before you can reclaim your vehicle, you'll need to compile a set of essential documents.
 These typically include:

-• Proof of insurance: A valid insurance policy that covers impound release is crucial.
+• Proof of insurance: A valid impound insurance policy that covers impound release is crucial.
 This document proves that your vehicle is insured to be driven away from the pound.

 • Proof of identity: A valid photo ID, such as a passport or driver's licence, to verify your identity.